National Assembly (South Korea)

+Building

+The main building in Yeouido, Seoul, is a stone structure with seven stories above ground and one story below ground.
+The building has 24 columns, which symbolise the legislature's promise to listen to people 24/7 throughout the year.

 Structure and appointment

 Speaker

 The constitution stipulates that the assembly is presided over by a Speaker and two Deputy Speakers, who are responsible for expediting the legislative process.
 The Speaker and Deputy Speakers are elected in a secret ballot by the members of the Assembly, and their term in office is restricted to two years.
-The Speaker is independent of party affiliation, and the Speaker and Deputy Speakers may not simultaneously be government ministers.
+The Speaker is independent of party affiliation (to compared to the two vice-speakers who are affiliated with the two leading political parties), and the Speaker and Deputy Speakers may not simultaneously be government ministers.

+The Secretary General of the National Assembly is the head of the Secretariat of the National Assembly, which is the department that oversees the affairs of the National Assembly.
+They are government officials and are treated as ministers.
+(Ministerial level).
+As with the President of the National Assembly, party membership is limited and he must be affiliated to no political party during his term in the Assembly.